lukaszcz/coqhammer/README.md

 To instead build and install the tactics manually, use `make tactics` followed by `make install-tactics`.

-The plugin has been tested on Linux.
-On Mac OS X there may be some problems with the operation of the plugin.
+The plugin has been tested on Linux and Mac OS X.

 The command `make install` will try to install the `predict` and `htimeout` programs into the directory specified by the `COQBIN`